How to choose the right water pump?

 Centrifugal water pump uses the centrifugal force generated by the impeller to transfer the fluid.
 The centrifugal force typically comes from an engine or electric motor.
 Centrifugal pump can serve long-time continuous operation and has a long lifespan.
 It is the most widely used type of water pump.

 Diaphragm water pump

-Diaphragm water pump is another common type of water pump.
+The diaphragm water pump is another common type of water pump.
 It relies on the reciprocating action of a membrane to change the working chamber volume to transfer the fluid.
-Compare to the centrifugal pump, diaphragm pump could generate an extremely high pressure.
+Compare to the centrifugal pump, a diaphragm pump could generate extremely high pressure.
 But it often has a small flow rate, a short lifespan, and a loud noise.